pancongliang/openshift/machine/machine-health-check.md

   todo-http-957579ff5-tcmlc       Running   ip-10-0-54-224.ap-northeast-2.compute.internal   10.128.4.12
   ```
 ### Pod eviction rules when replacing failed nodes
-* If the spec.MachineHealthCheck.unhealthyConditions.type.timeout value is less than the pod's default eviction time, the pod will be evicted early.
+* If the MachineHealthCheck.spec.unhealthyConditions.timeout value is less than the pod's default eviction time, the pod will be evicted early.
   ```
-  For example: `spec.MachineHealthCheck.unhealthy:150s`
+  For example: `MachineHealthCheck.spec.unhealthyConditions.timeout:150s`
   will not wait until the default pod eviction time,but will start evicting pods around the 150s
   ```
-* If the spec.MachineHealthCheck.unhealthyConditions.type.timeout value is greater than the pod's default eviction time, it will be evicted according to the pod's default eviction mechanism (5 minutes, 40~50 seconds)
+* If the MachineHealthCheck.spec.unhealthyConditions.timeout value is greater than the pod's default eviction time, it will be evicted according to the pod's default eviction mechanism (5 minutes, 40~50 seconds)

   ```
-  For example: `spec.MachineHealthCheck.unhealthy:600s`
+  For example: `MachineHealthCheck.spec.unhealthyConditions.timeout:600s`
   will evict the pod according to the pod’s default eviction mechanism (5 minutes 40~50 seconds)
   ```